Creating the first undergraduate School of Medicine in Essex

 - Willmott Dixon chosen for its universities track record

-- Company currently delivering £500m of new campuses in UK
+- Company currently delivering £500m of university work in UK

-Our team of university specialists built the new Anglia Ruskin School of Medicine for Anglia Ruskin University.
+Our team of university specialists built the new School of Medicine for Anglia Ruskin University.

 The School of Medicine is on the university’s Chelmsford campus and aims that least 50 per cent of students who study there will be from the East of England.